The Wheaton Blog

 5. Doesn’t Supply a Contract

-Even if you feel comfortable with a mover, get everything in writing.
+Even if you feel comfortable with a mover, get everything in writing to help avoid common moving scams.
 Make sure that the terms you agree upon are carefully drafted in a moving contract that is signed by both parties.
 This will cover all your bases and help later if legal matters arise.
-If someone hands you a contract to sign, read it carefully and be aware of all the details covered.
+If someone hands you a contract to sign, read it carefully and be aware of all the fine print.

-Additionally, never sign a blank contract.
-Rogue movers could fill in the blanks later with excessive fees and conditions.
+Additionally, never sign blank documents.
+Rogue movers could fill in blank contracts later with excessive fees and conditions.
+A reputable company will make sure everything is filled out before it’s time for you to sign.

 Wheaton moving graphic.